Free downloadable 26-page booklet

 God has not left His Church to do spiritual things with carnal power (1 Corinthians 10:4).
-Peter assures us that the power of the Holy Spirit is available—indeed promised—to every person, not just clergy.
-And that it is available in all ages, not just the first century.
+Peter assures us that the power of the Holy Spirit is available—indeed promised—to every person, not just the clergy.
+And that it is available for all time, not just in the first century.

 My Personal Testimony

-For all of this, I felt there was something missing.
+in Spite of all of this, there was something missing.
 I was reading my Bible, praying, and serving in the Church.
-To everyone else I was a great Christian.
+To everyone else, I was a great Christian.
 The problem was, I did not see the power of God working in me or my Church.
 The people who came to the altar to pray went back to their seats the same way they came — nothing was happening.
-I began to say, “There has got to be more to Christianity than what I am experiencing.
-My religious instructions said, “no, you are doing all the stuff, everything is fine.”
+I began to say, “There has to be more to Christianity than what I am experiencing.
+My religious instructions said, “No, you are doing all the stuff, everything is fine.”
 But it was not fine.
 The hunger in my spirit grew.
 I told God, “I just want to see the reality of your word.
 If it is in the Bible, I want to see it.
 My pastor told us that we got everything we were going to get when we got saved.
 This was it.

 A few weeks later I was given some teaching on the truth and purpose of the Baptism with the Holy Spirit, and I was utterly convinced I need this Holy Spirit anointing in my life.
 We asked a Spirit-filled pastor to talk with us personally.
 He was gracious and answered all our questions.
 We made the decision to ask Jesus to Baptize us with the Holy Spirit and give us the gift of speaking in other tongues (languages).